 - The groundwater is more convenient and less exposed to pollution.
 So, it is commonly used as water supplies for the public.

 - Groundwater makes up about twenty per cent of the freshwater supply of the entire world’s water, including oceans and permanent ice.

 Generally, groundwater is good for drinking.
 Groundwater that is polluted is less visible and difficult to clean up than lakes and rivers.
-Most often groundwater pollution results from disposal of wastes improperly including household and industrial chemicals, wastewater from mines, leaking underground oil storage, oil field brine pits, garbage landfills and sewage systems.
+Most often groundwater pollution results from the disposal of wastes improperly including household and industrial chemicals, wastewater from mines, leaking underground oil storage, oil field brine pits, garbage landfills and sewage systems.

-What is Porosity and Permeability?
+What are Porosity and Permeability?